 Target customers include venture-backed startups with institutional funding (or companies with $1M+ annual revenue), ecommerce brands scaling internationally, and SaaS companies with recurring revenue models.
 Because Brex's credit underwriting considers venture funding and growth metrics rather than traditional credit history, the platform can offer limits typically 20-30x higher than traditional corporate cards.

-Ramp builds for SMBs seeking to eliminate manual finance workflows through AI-driven automation, with a domestic U.S. focus.
+Ramp builds for SMBs seeking to eliminate manual finance workflows through AI-driven automation, with a primarily domestic U.S. focus (its UK/EU launch is rolling out in 2026).
 Ultimately, the choice depends on your geographic footprint and operational priorities.

 Credit limits get determined by business financial health: cash flow, revenue, bank balances, and spending patterns.
 New accounts start with an initial temporary limit of $10,000 until bank verification is complete, and approval typically takes one business day with virtual cards available immediately.

-The platform accepts U.S. registered businesses with valid EINs, and unlike Ramp, Brex allows virtual addresses with verifiable U.S., EU, or UK presence.
+The platform accepts U.S. registered businesses with valid EINs and requires a verifiable physical U.S. presence.
 Nonprofits get considered case-by-case.

 Both platforms restrict certain industries: Brex explicitly prohibits high-risk categories including marijuana-related businesses, while Ramp maintains a public prohibited-activities list on its website.